Why look into your Human Design?

 What even is Human Design?
 Maybe you’ve heard of it, or you’ve heard me talk about it and you’re curious?

 Well it is kind of difficult to explain WHAT it is without getting super technical and so I’m not going to.
 Instead I am going to tell you a few ways it has helped me.
-Then if you want to get started you can go have a read of my blog about all of the resources I have collated so far.

 In summary I would say Human Design gives you permission to be the person you already know you are.
 It helps you to understand what works for you, what doesn’t, what might trip you up and areas you may need additional support.
 It helps to stop comparing our behaviour to others wondering why we are different, eliminating the question ‘should I be doing what they are doing?’